marcotrosi/diffee/README.md

 	- --filediffcmd="icdiff {} {}"  or env var
 - `-u/--unified`
 - `--respect-vcs-ignore`
+- second `--all` or `-A` to also not skip .git folders?
+- use better args parser

 Maybe the performance can be improved by using multi-threading?